HvyD/NAIVE-BEES/README.md

-# NA-VE-BEES
+# NAIVE-BEES
 PROJECT: NAÏVE BEES.
-This project is from DataDriven Compitition https://www.drivendata.org/competitions/8/ and DataCamp https://www.datacamp.com/projects/374
+This project is from the Metis Challenge on DataDriven Competition https://www.drivendata.org/competitions/8/ and DataCamp https://www.datacamp.com/projects/374